2600hz/kazoo/applications/crossbar/doc/basics.md

 Most APIs require the client to have authenticated and received a token usable on subsequent requests.
 Crossbar provides a couple ways to receive an authentication token:

 1. [User Authentication](./user_authentication.md): This is the preferred way of authenticating a user and useful for making an UI
-2. [API Key Authentication](./api_authentication.md): If you're building a server applications, the recommanded way for authentication is using your account's API key
+2. [API Key Authentication](./api_authentication.md): If you're building server applications, the recommended way for authentication is using your account's API key
 3. [Multi Factor Authentication](./multi_factor.md): For adding more security to your system, authenticate users with a multi factor authentication provider
 4. [Crossbar Security Configuration](./security.md): API endpoint for configuring Crossbar authentication methods.